babelouest/glewlwyd/docs/INSTALL.md

 ### Login, Admin and Profile pages

 These pages are used when a user requires some access to Glewlwyd.
-They are simple html pages with a small JavaScript/JQuery application in it to provide the expected behavior, and vanilla bootstrap 4 for the visual consistency.
+They are simple html pages with a small JavaScript/JQuery/ReactJS application in it to provide the expected behavior, and vanilla bootstrap 4 for the visual consistency.
 Glewlwyd front-end source code is under MIT license.
 Fell free to update them to fit your needs or to adapt the front-end to your identity.

+### Customize css

+If you need to customize the css only, you can update the following files:
+- [webapp/css/glewlwyd-custom.css](webapp/css/glewlwyd-custom.css): update the css for the 3 applications (admin, login, profile)
+- [webapp/css/profile-custom.css](webapp/css/profile-custom.css) : update the css for the profile application only
+- [webapp/css/admin-custom.css](webapp/css/admin-custom.css) : update the css for the admin application only
+- [webapp/css/login-custom.css](webapp/css/login-custom.css) : update the css for the login application only

 ## Run Glewlwyd